gazpachu/joanmira/pages/blog/2022-01-19---lessons-learned-writing-our-own-static-site-generator/index.md

 Going forward, we still want to continue doing improvements.
 We will update the article in the future with more details.
 Here are some of the things we are considering doing:

 * The build speed: especially with supporting individual page builds
 * Preload critical assets and pages (like Gatsby does) to make the website load even faster than it already does, probably because we have very little JS code on it

 Overall, it was a great experience building something new from scratch that we have full control over.
 More cool things will come.
 Stay tuned and follow us!

+### March 2022 Update

+Good news! after a bit of work, we were able to implement individual page builds with StoryBlok.

+The way we ended up doing it is by copy/pasting the page ID into an input within a modal dialog that appears when clicking on a custom task.
+This allows us to pass the ID of the page we want to build to the Lambda function.